OMV: International Expansion and Strategic Partnerships (2005–2020)

-In January 2019, OMV took a stake of 50% in the joint venture "SapuraOMV Upstream Sdn.
-Bhd.", a leading oil and gas company in Malaysia.

-In January 2019, OMV signed an agreement to acquire a 15% stake in ADNOC Refining (Abu Dhabi National Oil Company) in Abu Dhabi.
+In January 2019, OMV acquired a 50% stake in the Malaysian upstream joint venture SapuraOMV Upstream Sdn.
+Bhd to Total Energies.
+In the same month, OMV signed an agreement to acquire a 15% stake in ADNOC Refining in Abu Dhabi.

-In March 2020, OMV increased its holding in Borealis to 75%, thereby transforming OMV from a pure oil and gas company into a gas, oil and chemicals group.

-At the end of 2020, OMV started up Austria's then largest photovoltaic plant with 11.4 MWp in Schönkirchen (Lower Austria).
+In March 2020, OMV increased its shareholding in Borealis to 75%, further expanding its chemicals business.
+At the end of the same year, OMV commissioned Austria's then largest photovoltaic power plant in Schönkirchen, Lower Austria.

-On 31 May 2021, OMV and Verbund close purchase of 51% interest in Gas Connect Austria.
-On 1 June OMV appoints Alfred Stern as new CEO.
-On 8 June OMV and MOL Group reach agreement for MOL Group to acquire OMV Slovenia.
+On 31 May 2021, Verbund completed the acquisition of a 51% stake in Gas Connect Austria from OMV.
+On 1 June 2021, Alfred Stern was appointed Chief Executive Officer of OMV.
+On 8 June 2021, OMV and MOL Group reached an agreement for MOL to acquire OMV Slovenia.